 Because a lot of adult students have jobs, there are continuing education programs that you can take at your leisure or at night when you're finished.
 It does help if you have a spouse or significant other who can support you while you study, but it's not essential.
 And your new financial and educational adventures could make great blog material.

-Be sure to check out the website of one of our sponsors! the team at Pinegrove Dental clinic.
+Be sure to check out the website of one of our sponsors!
+From the city of Pickering, crcsdki.com.